jeremygradisher/resources/cool-websites.md

 https://pictory.ai/ - Automatically create short, highly-sharable branded videos from your long form content.
 Our free trial plan allows you to create 3 video projects, each of up to 10 mins long!

 https://www.synthesia.io/ - AI video generation platform - create an AI version of yourself to read out your blog posts. $30 per month.
 Pretty pricey.

-https://www.loom.com/ - Loom is a new kind of work communication tool that helps you get your message across through instantly shareable video.

 https://answersocrates.com/ - Answersocrates is a powerful research, content and question tool that will help you discover exactly what people are searching for in the search engines.